 Preparation of BIO-DATA :

 Bio-data or Curriculum Vitae (CV) or Resume is the first contact between Employer and Employee.
-It is the shortest information about Education, Experimental, and other activity and specialty.
+It is the shortest information about Education, Experimental, and other activities and specialties.
 It is a mirror of one’s personality.

 Bio-Data must have the following silent features :